BBQ Chicken: From Grill to Table in Minutes

 Regarding reheating, there are several techniques to take into account:

 - Microwave: Simple and quick, but watch not to overindulge.
-You want to heat it just to warm it through.
+You want to heat it, warm it through.

 - Oven: This approach preserves moisture.
-To prevent the chicken from drying out, preheat to 350°F (ca. 177 °C) and then cover it with foil.
+To prevent the chicken from drying out, preheat the oven to 350°F (ca. 177 °C) and then cover it with foil.

 - Air Fryer: My favorite!
-It keeps the chicken inside moist while giving its outside crispiness.
+It keeps the chicken inside moist while giving it crispiness.

 4. Secure Storage Period

-Your BBQ chicken should be good in the refrigerator for four to five days.
+Your BBQ chicken should be in the refrigerator for four to five days.
 If you want to keep it longer, consider freezing it.
-Chicken kept correctly frozen can last for up to three months.
+Chickens that are kept correctly frozen can last for up to three months.
 Just remember to thaw it overnight in the refrigerator before reheating.

 5. Savoring Leftover Chicken